 “I sense you suffer from self-fantasizing,” he said to Mulla in the first session.

 “What is that?”

 “It means you have a very high opinion about yourself.”

 If within you and around you, you are in touch with reality, if you are true to yourself, your chances of seeing your plans materialize go up exponentially.
-Palaces of success are built on a truthful and sincere ground.
+The palaces of success are built on truthful and sincere ground.
 One block at a time.

 Your dreams may be unreal and that’s fine so long as your actions are real.

 Free yourself from suffering and live life to the fullest.
 Learn the yogic technique of meditation in 4 days (and master it over a lifetime)

 Now that you have identified why plans fail, you also know how to eliminate the blocks.
 Click on the questions below to ensure your projects and plans work, and you never have to wonder — why do plans fail?